Fabio-A-Sa/Y2S2-SistemasOperativos/README.md

 ### Project

 Pratical exercises done in group in three weeks.
-This project involved manipulating files, creating processes and strings comparation and modification based on system calls and standard C library.
+This project involved manipulating files, creating processes and strings comparation and modification based on system calls and standard C library. <br>
+All questions can be consulted [here](/Project/Enunciado.pdf).

 **@ Fábio Araújo de Sá** <br>
 **2021/2022**